 Compare prices at 3 resellers Pros: Comfortable, casual vibe, long length

 Cons: Extra loose, side pockets, fabric shows wear

 Manufacturer: Terry Bicycles

 Terry was among the first companies to begin designing cycling clothing for women.
 The Terry Hi-Rise Holster is evidence of this long-time commitment with details unique from other brands included in this review.
-The long length will appeal to riders frustrated with cycling shorts that fall to the upper/middle thigh, and the wide waistband flatters most figures, keeping the tummy in place.
+The long length will appeal to riders frustrated with cycling shorts that fall to the upper/middle thigh, and the wide and high waistband flatters most figures, keeping the tummy in place.

 Comfort & Fit

 If you're tired of the nightmare of feeling like a sausage in your cycling clothes (and feeling embarrassed to be seen in public while wearing them), the Hi-Rise Holster has come to the rescue.
 The short reminds several of our testers of the yoga pants that have easy-to-access side pockets that keep your phone, keys, and other essentials just a grab away.
 (This frees up a rider from having to wear a traditional cycling jersey with back-pockets.
 Maybe you could pair this short with a tank top on a summer day and say "goodbye" to your farmer's tan.)
 Taller riders may especially appreciate the added length of this short as well riders concerned with showing a little too much skin.

 This short is also noticeably looser than all other shorts included in this review.
 For some riders looking for a commute short, or something to wear in public, this might be a fantastic attribute.
 For racers or endurance riders, however, the looseness of the short (especially in the crotch area) could lead to unwanted chafing as the miles accumulate.